Tata Group: Munnar, Kerala

-Kalinganagar, Orissa
+Kalinganagar, Odisha

-On 2 January 2006, Kalinganagar, Tribal Orissa villagers protested the construction of a new steel plant for Tata Steel on land historically owned by them.
+On 2 January 2006, Kalinganagar, Tribal Orissa villagers protested against the construction of a new steel plant for Tata Steel on land historically owned by them.
 Some of the villagers had been evicted without adequate relocation.
 Police retribution was brutal: 37 protesters were injured and 13 killed, including 3 women and a 13-year-old boy.
-One policeman was hacked to death by a mob, after police had opened fire on protestors with tear gas and rubber bullets.
-Family members of the deceased villagers later claimed that the bodies had been mutilated during post-mortem examination.
+One policeman was hacked to death by a mob after police had opened fire on protestors with tear gas and rubber bullets.
+Family members of the deceased villagers later claimed that the bodies had been mutilated during post-mortem examinations.

 Supplies to Burma's military regime

 In December 2006, Myanmar's chief of general staff, General Thura Shwe Mann, visited the Tata Motors plant in Pune.
 In 2009, Tata Motors announced that it would manufacture trucks in Myanmar.
 Tata Motors reported that these contracts to supply hardware and automobiles to Burma's military were subsequently criticised by human rights activists.